contrast-zone/t-rewriter.js/draft/systemath.md

 Inputs of formulas that are not universally valid yield an error.

-As a mind exercise, how would we turn the output of this example to `YES` or `NO` instead of outputting the exact input or yielding an error? <sub>(spoiler: the entire metaprogram may be a rule wrapped within even higher order rule; we may use falsity as an error to produce an answer of `NO`)</sub>
+As a mind exercise, how would we turn the output of this example to `YES` or `NO` instead of outputting the exact input or yielding an error? <sub>(spoiler: the entire metaprogram may be a rule wrapped within even higher order rule;)</sub>

 ## 4. related work